Tour starts on every single WEDNESDAY between March 20th to October 16th.

 Day 12.
 Barcelona - Zaragoza - San Sebastian (575km ~ 357 miles)

-Breakfast.
 Departure to Bilbao, where you will have a brief panoramic tour to admire the Guggenheim Museum building.
-The Guggenheim is a museum of modern and contemporary art, designed by Canadian-American architect Frank Gehry.
-Although it has a very impressive collection of art, some might say that it is more famous for its architecture than its content.
-You will have the afternoon free to visit the historic center and enjoy the local gastronomy.
-Dinner and accommodation.
+The Guggenheim Bilbao is a museum of modern and contemporary art, designed by the Canadian-American architect Frank Gehry.
+Although it has a very impressive collection of art some might say that it is more famous for its architecture than its content.

 Day 15.
 Oviedo - La Coruña (295 kms)